TeskaLabs/splang-docs/docs/expressions/parsec.md

 ```

 - Fields `month`, `day` are required.
 - Field `year` is optional.
 If not specified, the _smart year_ function will be used.
+Two digit year option is supported.
 - Fields `hour`, `minute`, `second`,  `microsecond`, `nanosecond` are optional.
 If not specified, the default value 0 will be used.
 - Specifying microseconds field like `microseconds?`, allow to parse microseconds or not  depends on their present in the input string.
 - Field `timezone` is optional.
 If not specified, the default value `UTC` will be used.
 It can be specified in two different formats.